realjupeters/realjupeters.github.io/README.md

-# jupe
+# Official Poolparty Homepage
-PaperCSS personal homepage

-Single page application
+Powered by PaperCSS and GitHub Pages